telefonicaid/fiware-orion/test/LoadTest/cache_refresh/README.md

 - 1 node for balancer (nginx)
 - 2 nodes for context broker installed
-- 1 node for mongo db (associated to CBs)
+- 1 node for mongoDB (associated to CBs)
 - 1 node for launch listener and viewer
 - 1 node for launch jmeter